North Pacific right whale: Illegal Soviet whaling: 1962–1968

 These Soviet infractions remained a state secret for four decades.
 In many instances, the Russian biologists who had been on the whaling ships were prohibited from examining the carcasses or taking any biological measurements of these whales.
 Nevertheless, several biologists kept their own records of what the whalers caught, then kept these records secret.
-After the collapse of the Soviet government, the new Russian government released at least part of the data on the true catch data.
+After the collapse of the Soviet government, the new Russian government released at least part of the true catch data.

 In 2006, former Soviet whale biologist Nikolai Doroshenko published records of 372 right whales caught by the Soviet whaling fleets Vladivostok and Dalnij Vostok in the Bering Sea and eastern North Pacific between 1963 and 1968.
 He also documented an additional 126 right whales killed in the Sea of Okhotsk between 1963 and 1968 and another 10 in the Kuril Islands in 1971.

-Doroshenko did not have information regarding catches by a third Soviet whaling fleet, the Sovetskaya Rossiya, operating in the Gulf of Alaska in 1962–1963 that caught 142 right whales that were additional to the 372 previously revealed.
+Doroshenko did not have information on catches by a third Soviet whaling fleet, the Sovetskaya Rossiya, operating in the Gulf of Alaska in 1962–1963, which caught 142 right whales in addition to the 372 previously reported.
 Of the whales killed by the Sovetskaya Rossiya fleet, 112 were killed in June 1963 in the central and northern Gulf of Alaska.

 In 2012, newly discovered documents revealed that the total illegal catch was even larger.
-The accounting based on that information showed that the Soviet whaling fleets caught 529 right whales from 1962 to 1968 in the eastern North Pacific, plus 152 more right whales in the Sea of Okhotsk in 1967 and 1968, for a total of 661 right whales.
+The accounting, based on that information, showed that the Soviet whaling fleets caught 529 right whales in the eastern North Pacific from 1962 to 1968, plus 152 more in the Sea of Okhotsk in 1967 and 1968, for a total of 661 right whales.
 Catches were distributed in the Bering Sea (115), eastern Aleutian Islands (28), Gulf of Alaska (366), Sea of Okhotsk (132), and other areas (20).
-Detailed information on catches of 112 right whales taken in May/June 1963 shows a broad distribution in offshore waters of the Gulf of Alaska, consistent with 19th century historical whaling records.
+Detailed information on catches of 112 right whales taken in May/June 1963 shows a broad distribution in the offshore waters of the Gulf of Alaska, consistent with 19th-century historical whaling records.
 Other major areas in which right whales were caught include south of Kodiak Island, western Bristol Bay (southeastern Bering Sea), and the central Sea of Okhotsk off eastern Sakhalin Island.
-The catches primarily involved large mature animals, thus greatly inhibiting recovery of right whales in these regions.
+The catches primarily involved large mature animals, thus greatly inhibiting the recovery of right whales in these regions.

-Since that 2012 accounting for illegally caught whales was published, the principle analyst for that study has increased her estimate of the total North Pacific right whales caught by the Soviet whalers in the North Pacific and Sea of Okhotsk from 661 whales to a new total of 765 whales, but details of the distribution of those additional whales is not yet published.
+Since the 2012 accounting for illegally caught whales was published, the principal analyst for that study has increased her estimate of the total North Pacific right whales caught by the Soviet whalers in the North Pacific and Sea of Okhotsk from 661 whales to a new total of 765 whales, but details of the distribution of those additional whales are not yet published.